cfurst/fintojs/README.md

 $ cd /path/to/clone/of/fintojs
 ## simple start - output to console:
 $ sudo npm start
-## with a log
+## with a log - all output will be appended to the logfile
-$ sudo npm start > /path/to/log/file 2>&1
+$ FINTOJS_LOG_PATH=/absolute/path/to/log-file sudo -E npm start
 ## with a log - forking server to background
-$ sudo npm start > /path/to/log/file 2>&1 &
+$ FINTOJS_LOG_PATH=/absolute/path/to/log-file sudo -E npm start &
-## note: the above will start the server if you have already authenticated with a previous sudo command.
-If not, it will pause, waiting for your to enter your password.
-You might want to start this without the bg symbol '&', enter your password and then background it after the server has started.
-## without a log
-$ sudo npm start
+## note on the above two examples: FINTOJS_LOG_PATH is an environment variable you can set through all the usual channels (export, .profile, .bash_profile etc) BUT
+## you MUST use the -E option with sudo to inherit your current environment
 ## without sudo you would need to customize at least the port:
 $ npm start -- -p 8080 # note the '--' it's necessary!
 ```
 This should work with all the helpers.
 Please report any issues or missing features (except the logging, of course).

+### LOGGING

+To log your server output it's best to set the `FINTOJS_LOG_PATH` environment variable.
+If you set this to the absolute path of your log file, you will have all output appended to that file and you can start your server in the background.
+This is achieved through shell redirection rather than using a logging library.
+If you are planing on starting your server with elevated privileges, you will need to have `sudo` inherit your environment which you can do with the `-E` option as noted in the SYNOPSIS section above.

 ### TESTING